 (2) An agreement may be discharged, extended or varied as agreed by the parties.

-(3) The Director General may supply poison under subsection (1) despite anything to the contrary in the Poisons Act 1964.
+(3) The Director General may supply poison under subsection (1) despite anything to the contrary in the Medicines and Poisons Act 2014.

+[Section 40 amended by No. 13 of 2014 s.
+182(3).]

 41. Public authority may assist owner or occupier to control declared pest

 Without affecting the operation or effect of any other provision of this Act, if, in an area for which an organism is a declared pest, the declared pest is on any land, the local government of the district in which that land is situate, or any other public authority, may render such financial or other assistance to any owner or occupier of that land as the local government or other public authority considers necessary or expedient for the control of that declared pest on and in relation to that land.